sohlemac/Modular-Synthesis-Resource-Guide/Modular Synthesis Resource Guide.md

 Modular synthesis is an extremely rewarding, if somewhat esoteric, hobby, and I get overly excited sharing it with anyone within earshot.
 My hope is this document can help you experience the same excitement.

+-Eik

+---

-(Imagined) Frequently Asked Questions
+# (Imagined) Frequently Asked Questions

+---

-Why not a Wiki?
+### Why not a Wiki?

-Wikis are amazing resources, but they tend to also become battlegrounds between people with differing opinions - one needs only to see the various articles about moderator problems at Wikipedia itself.
+Wikis are amazing resources, but over time they tend to also become battlegrounds between people with differing opinions - one needs only to see the various articles about moderator problems at Wikipedia itself.
 I don't think the modular community needs a document dripping with personal pathos.

 Also, given that this project is rather small to start, i should be able to handle any/all proposed changes and act as a final arbiter of submission quality.
 While yes, this means that this document will always have a tinge of my opinions, I will do my best to be impartial in regards to subjective calls.